New Ford F-150 Trucks Are Blasting Ear-Piercing Static Through Their Speakers

-Late model Ford F-150 pickup trucks and Expedition SUVs are inexplicably emitting loud static through their speaker systems, leading Ford to develop a software fix to prevent what owners have dubbed the “sonic boom.”
+Late model Ford F-150 pickup trucks and Expedition SUVs are inexplicably emitting loud static through their speakers, leading Ford to develop a software fix to prevent what owners have dubbed the “sonic boom.”
 The issue cropped up nearly a year ago, according to the Wall Street Journal, though Ford has yet to pinpoint the specific cause of the mysterious sound.

 Dozens of owners have reported suffering through dangerously loud static to federal regulators, while Ford has reportedly received about 100 complaints of the issue, most of these involving the 2022 F-150.
 But the sound system defect has surfaced in the 2021-2023 Ford F-150, 2021-2023 Ford Expedition, as well as the 2022 Ford F-150 Lightning EV pickup.